Last Updated on

 “Let’s go for sushi” is one of the most common phrases uttered between my friends and I – as well as just me to myself – at any given time.
 However, Chicago is home to loads of places for sushi.
 From the little neighborhood gems, to fusion cafes, to Asian restaurants, Chicago can be overwhelming when picking a sushi spot.
 I wanted to highlight and feature four of my favorite places for the city’s finest sushi, downtown Chicago edition.
 While they aren’t all necessarily in the loop, they are all in the city proper.
 These restaurants are all primarily known for sushi and lean toward the pricier side, but they are absolutely worth it.
+Besides, you can plan with a few at home meals and save up.
 With each profile, you’ll find a must-have dish, or two, from each restaurant, how much I spent, and what makes it some of the finest sushi in downtown Chicago.

 1829 W. Chicago Ave., Chicago, IL 60622